timbarsotti/LimitLogger/README.md

 Wouldn’t it be nice to see where your limits are?
 What each operation took from your available resources?
 Well now you can with this lightweight utility.

+# Notes
+Also includes nested into trigger framework and error handling util

 <img src=http://timbarsotti.com/wp-content/uploads/2018/12/Limit_Log__LL-0000124___Salesforce_-_Developer_Edition-2-1024x976.png />

 If LimitLogger is enabled, each LimitLogger that is constructed will create a Limit_Log__c record.